Hyperseeker/game.dev/ROADMAP.md

   - [x] game name can be randomized
 - [x] time passes
   - [ ] the passing of time moves project development further
-- [ ] Player's skills affect development process
-  - [ ] working on a game improves Player's skill in a particular area